East Fife Central Railway: Later operation

-The Lochty Private Railway
+Heritage railway and steam museum

 In August 1966, John B Cameron purchased Lochty Farm, which included part of the course of the railway.
 He also acquired the LNER Class A4 locomotive 60009, Union of South Africa.
 He had the locomotive transported by road to Lochty in April 1967, and bought some track from the National Coal Board, enabling him to lay about three-quarters of a mile of line near Lochty.
 Footplate rides were given on the engine in the summer of 1967, and the following year a coach had been acquired, enabling trips in a short train, operating as the Lochty Private Railway.
 In 1970 the line was extended slightly and a further coach acquired for runs on the line.

 From 1973 the locomotive was returned to the main line network and Lochty was converted to a steam museum; some smaller locomotives were acquired, starting with an 0-6-0 from the Wemyss Estate Railway, no 16.
 Regular Sunday trips on the line were made in the summer, and the location was popular with holidaymakers and others; the operation was entirely staffed by volunteers.

 At the end of the 1992 season it was decided that rising costs of operation made continuing impossible, and the museum at Lochty closed.

 That same year, The Kingdom of Fife Railway Preservation Society was formed to take over the remaining collection at the railway and in 1994, the last of the collection was moved from Lochty by the society.
 Today, the rolling stock is now based at Kirkland yard in Leven, Fife.

-Topography

-The gradients on the line were steep; from East Fife Central Junction the line climbed at a ruling gradient of 1 in 70 almost as far as the 7 mile post, then alternating between moderate gradients and new sections of 1 in 70 as far as the Largobeath Colliery connection.
-From there the line fell at the same ruling gradient as far as the terminus at Lochty.
-The line climbed from 65 feet above sea level to 545 feet.

-The line was worked on the one engine in steam principle, and the speed limit throughout the line was 15 mph.